How to File for Divorce in Georgia

 Getting divorced is not nearly as simple as getting married, in Georgia or any other state.
-While a marriage can be sealed by a trip to the courthouse and a couple of "I do's," divorce requires an often-protracted court battle over marital property, spousal support, and child custody (where applicable).
+Divorce requires spouses to figure out details like marital property, spousal support, and child custody.
 It's also an emotionally stressful time in most instances, particularly when minor children are involved.
-The first step in getting divorced is to learn as much as you can about how the process works in your jurisdiction.
+The first step in getting divorced is to learn as much as you can about how the process works in your state.

 The Georgia Divorce Process: Overview